cyclehelmets.org

 By contrast, large population time-series surveys derived from multiple sources are subject to fewer biases, and data based on large changes in helmet-wearing behaviour after helmet laws are especially robust.

 Cycle helmet research is not the only area of research where such conflicts exist, as evidenced by an increasing number of papers in epidemiological journals drawing attention to this problem.
-There have been issues with studies of the effect of hormone replacement therapy on heart disease, vitamin supplements, antibiotics and the MMR triple vaccine.
+There have been issues with studies of the effect of hormone replacement therapy on heart disease, vitamin supplements, cannabis and schizophrenia, antibiotics and the MMR triple vaccine.
 Findings that had appeared robust subsequently turned out to be unreliable or simply wrong.

 The parallels between these other areas and cycle helmets are considerable, as is the 'snowball effect' that takes place whereby weak research is cross-referenced and becomes the conventional wisdom.
 A particular problem with helmets is that much of the helmet sceptic data and research come from outside the medical sector and is little known inside it.